serghiou/best-of-data-science/best-of-r.md

 **[datapasta.](https://cran.r-project.org/web/packages/datapasta/vignettes/how-to-datapasta.html)** Package.
 Tutorial.
 This is a fantastic package that translates copied data in your clipboard into R input and your R output into copied data in your clipboard.
 It is amazing how it simply works and effortlessly knows how to handle your data.
 You can also assign its functions to a keyboard shortcut, which makes this a super easy way to import/export data.
 I love how it also quotes unquoted strings within a vector.
 Very highly recommended!

+**[Data from clipboard in Windows.](https://www.r-bloggers.com/windows-clipboard-access-with-r/amp/)** Tutorial.
+In the R distribution for Windows, there is a `readClipboard` function, which can be use dto read data from the Clipboard and read tables using `read.table(file = "clipboard", ...)`.
+Having said that, the package `datapasta` seems like a better solution.

 **[vroom.](https://github.com/jimhester/vroom)** Package.
 Tutorial.
 Lighting fast import of .csv files (x10 faster than data.table).
 It does this by only accessing the part of the database required for the action needed.

 ***